-Alexandria Ocasio-Cortez's Instagram Answers Questions You Didn't Even Know You Had About Congress
+Alexandria Ocasio-Cortez's Instagram Reveals Everything You Never Knew About Congress

 If anyone had any doubts about how the youngest congresswoman in history would communicate with her constituents, they've been answered.
 Alexandria Ocasio-Cortez's Instagram is one of many outlets that she is using to solidify her reputation as a Millennial who understands how to actually connect with American citizens.
 Though there's nothing necessarily new about politicians communicating via social media these days (hello, POTUS), the way that Ocasio-Cortez has been using her Instagram stories to track her beginning days at Congress is changing the game.